 Why Diabetes Risk Can Increase At Menopause

-All women know about the changes that occur when the levels of our hormones change, whether at menstruation or the transition through menopause.
+All women know about the changes that occur when the levels of our hormones change, whether as part of your menstrual cycle or the transition through menopause.

 What you may not realise is that just like with your menstrual cycle, changes in the levels of oestrogen and progesterone will affect how you respond to insulin.